pecknigel/learning-resources/patterns/declarative-options.md

 {% include page-status.html statusLevel='working-draft' %}

+You’re browsing our [Software Pattern Library](/patterns) collection.
+It features useful patterns for writing software, to help with learning web development and software engineering.

 # Declarative Sets

 This is a pattern to provide a single processing interface able to complete processing based on a set of options.